czenzel/automatic-octo/README.md

 ## Course Structure

 1. Creating the Project
+2. Work on Dependency Injection
-2. Requesting Permissions
+3. Requesting Permissions
-3. Scanning for Devices
+4. Scanning for Devices
-4. Connecting and Disconnecting from Devices
+5. Connecting and Disconnecting from Devices
-5. Reading Data
+6. Reading Data
-6. Writing Data
+7. Writing Data
-7. Notifications of Data
+8. Notifications of Data
-8. Debugging the Project
+9. Debugging the Project
-9. Creating an Android Virtual Environment
+10. Creating an Android Virtual Environment

 ## Course Distribution